Senas23/tf-WAAP-CP_Azure-Standalone-R80.40_DemoKit/README.md

 The webserver will be available on port 8090 of the Standalone manager/gateway

-The Attacker will get a dynamnic ip
+The Attacker will get a dynamic ip

 Update the ubuntu_web_customdata.sh file with your Infinity Next token